devopslondon2021/devopslondon2021.github.io/_posts/2024-06-14-devops-in-web3.md

 Create a new file called `HelloWorld.sol`.
 You can do this using a text editor or by running the command touch `HelloWorld.sol` in the terminal.

-{% note %}
-Solidity is a high-level programming language specifically designed for writing smart contracts on the Ethereum blockchain.
+| Note: Solidity is a high-level programming language specifically designed for writing smart contracts on the Ethereum blockchain.
 We will cover a bit about Solidity in separate post.
-{% endnote %}

 - Open the HelloWorld.sol file in a text editor.
 - Start by specifying the Solidity compiler version at the top of the file.
 This ensures that the contract compiles with the correct version.
 Example: